Text Us for Assistance ×

 Don't: Rely on Self-Breast Exams

-If it turns out the lump was noncancerous (benign), you might feel that you've undergone an invasive procedure unnecessarily.
+If the lump turns out to be noncancerous (benign), you might feel that you’ve undergone an unnecessary and stressful medical process.

 Do: Get to Know Your Breasts

-However, "breast awareness", in conjunction with regular screening, is an important tool in the detection of early breast cancer.
-At FPA Women's Health, we encourage all women to become familiar with their own breasts so they can notify us if they feel a change or something concerning.
+While routine self-exams are no longer widely recommended, “breast awareness”—in conjunction with regular clinical screening—is an important tool in detecting breast cancer early.
+At FPA Women’s Health, we encourage all women to become familiar with their own breasts so they can notify us if they feel a change or something concerning.

 Step 1: Examine Your Breasts at the Same Time Each Month

-Your hormonal fluctuations throughout the month can cause changes in your breast tissue.
-The best time to get to know your own breasts is after your menses, when your breasts are less tender and swollen.
+Hormonal fluctuations throughout the month can change how your breasts feel.
+The best time to check is right after your period, when breasts are typically less tender or swollen.

 Step 2: Get to Know Your Anatomy

-Make sure you get to know how your breasts feel in all areas, including around the nipple and all the way into your armpit.
-Most importantly, take your time and don't rush.
+Be thorough—feel around the nipples and all the way to your armpits.
+Most importantly, take your time and don’t rush.

 Step 3: Look for Changes in Breasts